FIBRE 101 : COTTON

 Cotton tends to gets a bad rap in the media.
 For example, you'll read how thirsty a crop it is, how it takes 7,600L to make a single pair of cotton jeans, how it uses a disproportionate level of pesticides to grow, how much arable land it takes up that could be used for food, its ties to slavery, how genetic seed has caused mass monoculture plus the increase of pesticide-resistant-pests and subsequent decrease of yields.
 Google any one of these issues (and believe it or not, there are more than listed here) and you're bound to find hundreds of opinions on the matter.
 However, these issues are not always as black and white as they seem.
 Some of the issues are isolated, others are relegated in history, many are based on old and inaccurate datasets, while others may very well be true for particular regions.
 It's not to say these issues aren't important to understand and address, it's just that it's never as simple as the headlines appear.
 If any of these issues worry you, I'd recommend researching further from reputable, recent and verified sources.

 Let's look at water, for example.
 Current data from the International Cotton Advisory Committee (ICAC) shows that the average amount of water needed to grow 1kg of cotton linter is 1,931L of blue water (that's irrigated water).
 This is a global average and simply doesn't represent a more nuanced reality.
 For example, many cotton growing countries in Africa rely solely on rainwater to grow their cotton, so their data might show as 0L for blue water, where as countries like Turkmenistan and Uzbekistan are using 13,696L and 11,892L per 1kg respectively (ICAC, Cotton Recorder 2021).
-So as you can see from this one statistic it really depends on the farm, the people running it and their location.
+So as you can see just from this one statistic water usage depends entirely on the geographical location, the specific farm and the farmer's methods.

 I believe there's been some neglect around factoring in more recent data on cotton coupled with some really shocking stories which has led to an overly-simplified view on the crop.
 For example: The drying-up of the once water abundant of the Aral Sea is enough to make you run for the cotton-free hills (learn more about it from NASA).
 For decades cotton-picking forced labour was rife in Uzbekistan up until 2021 (International Labour Organisation) and more recently the Xinjiang region in China (Business and Human Rights Resource Centre).
 These things are real, but they do not apply to the entire cotton industry and they don't give a clear picture of how this crop is, in many instances, managed in tune with nature and human beings.